yhyakuna/katacoda-scenarios/vault-tokens/step1.md

+Each token has a time-to-live (TTL) with an exception of the `root` token.
+Tokens get **revoked** automatically by Vault when it reaches its TTL.

-When you have a scenario where an app talks to Vault only to retrieve a secret (e.g. API key), and never again.
-If the interaction between Vault and its client takes only a few seconds, there is no need to keep the token alive for longer than necessary.
+When the interaction between Vault and its client takes only a few seconds, there is no need to keep the token alive for longer than necessary.
+If you don't explicitly specify, token's default TTL is 32 days.
 Let's create a token which is only valid for 30 seconds.

-Review the help message on token creation:
+First, let's see the help message on token creation:

 ```
 vault token create -h